mohamedsakr9/Walmart-Data-Warehouse/README.md

-# Walmart Data Analytics Project 🚀
+# Walmart  Analytical SQL Project 🚀

 ## 📊 Overview
 This project analyzes **Walmart’s transactional data** to uncover insights into customer behavior, optimize inventory, and improve marketing strategies.
 By leveraging **Amazon Redshift, dbt Cloud, and Power BI**, we transformed raw data into actionable business insights.